 Images should be high resolution jpegs (300 dpi recommended) and no more than 1MB in size.

-Images of two-dimensional work should exclude the frame.
+Images of two-dimensional work should ideally exclude the frame.

 For film/video/performance works please include a link to view or download your entry, rather than an image.

 For three-dimensional work please either take an image against a plain background or provide a short video.
-Videos must be uploaded to YouTube, Vimeo or your own website, and a link provided via the entry form.
+Videos must be uploaded to YouTube, Vimeo or your own website, and a link provided via the entry form (with password if applicable).

 The entry system permits one image file or link per work.
 If you are entering a sculpture or installation which cannot be fully represented in one image, you may upload a composite image file to include additional angles, or submit a short video instead of an image.

 Collaborations or collaborative works are works which fulfil all other eligible submission criteria except that they are produced by more than one artist.

 Collaborative artworks will be listed according to the surname of the first named artist (all artists names should be listed).